WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 12. Click the **Profile** tab.

 *The Profile tab includes a list of harvest profiles, and a series of options to override them.
 Generally, the default settings are fine.
-There are two types of harvest profiles to choose from:*

-   - Heritrix 1
-   - Heritrix 3

 *See the Target Instance Quality Review section for further information about overriding profiles.*